SiaFoundation/docs/hosting/setting-up-hostd/macos.md

 Once `hostd` has successfully started, the web UI should automatically open in your web browser.

 {% hint style="info" %}
 If the `hostd` web UI does not open.
-You can access it by open your browser and going to [http://localhost:9980](http://localhost:9980/).
+You can access it by opening your browser and going to [http://localhost:9980](http://localhost:9980/).
 {% endhint %}

 ![](../../.gitbook/assets/hostd-install-screenshots/macos/07-hostd-webui.png)